masaki-inagaki/rootine/README.md

 # ROOTINE

-Flutter project for the routine manager
+Flutter project for the routine manager.
+App is available in English and Japanese, your pull request for another new language is highly appreciated.

 ## Getting Started